devaman/glug_site/ck8o7rr15000axrs1a5fj4nso.md

 ## What is needed on the prod server?

 We need a reverse proxy.
 I was using NGINX.
+If we are serving static file from Nodejs server (express or koa) then we need to configure our nodejs server to serve gzip first if client browser supports gzip else server simple file

 ## Steps